 1) Your Customer

-At some stage in your start-up journey so far, you’ll have no doubt done a lot of work to achieve ‘Product/Market Fit’ (PMF).
+At some stage in your journey so far, you’ll have no doubt done a lot of work to achieve ‘Product/Market Fit’ (PMF).

 And you’ll have covered off things like: